 I attended the AIT Careers & Further Study Fair on Thursday 10th November with my colleague Tina Egan.

-Collins McNicholas were delighted to be in attendance.
-There was over 50 stands from companies and colleges from all disciplines and sectors.
-We got to say hello to most of our clients in Abbott, Mergon, Teleflex , Axa, as well as a number of other clients.
+Collins McNicholas was delighted to be in attendance.
+There were over 50 stands from companies and colleges from all disciplines and sectors.
+We got to say hello to most of our clients in Abbott, Mergon, Teleflex, Axa, as well as a number of other clients.

-It was a great opportunity for us to meet students and graduates to discuss the employment market and the types for opportunities we envisage in 2017/2018.
-We also provided general career and CV advice for these candidate entering the market.
+It was a great opportunity for us to meet students and graduates to discuss the employment market and the types of opportunities we envisage in 2017/2018.
+We also provided general career and CV advice for those candidates entering the market.
 Overall we found it an excellent networking opportunity to meet our potential candidates.
 We were able to answer their questions on job seeking, key things to do and top tips on a typical hiring process.

 Here are a few key tips I would give any new graduate entering the job market:

 - Create a good CV and Cover Letter: a graduate CV will be different from other CVs.
 Less job experience means you will have to focus more on your education.
 Highlight any transferable skills you have developed and any areas of expertise within your qualification.
 A cover letter is a great place to draw attention to your skills and how they could be useful in the job you are applying for.

 - Do an internship: this is a great way to gain experience.
 A lack of professional experience is often the biggest obstacle for graduates.
 An internship can provide you with new skills, a good reference and some valuable new contacts.
 It is often better to get out there and start gaining experience straight away than spending months sending off applications without anything to show for your time.